iturdikulov/notes/touch typing.md

 ---
-title: Touch typing
 date: 2023-03-12
+draft: true
 tags:
 - outline
 - definition
-draft: true
 ---

+# Touch typing

 > Touch typing (also called blind typing, or touch keyboarding) is a style of
 > typing.